shawn-nyk/tp/docs/UserGuide.md

 Each profile item also contains a `TITLE` that describes the item, and you can optionally add additional `DESCRIPTOR`s to further describe the item in point form.

+Note that all Profile commands follow the following general 2-step process:

+Step 1: Enter the command into the command box.
+An example command is given in the image below.

+Step 2: Press 'Enter' on your keyboard to execute the command.
+Upon successful execution, you will see the results of your command reflected immediately in the app.
+An appropriate result message will also be displayed in the result display.

 #### Adding item to profile: `add me`

 Adds a profile item to your profile.